Andrew565/hafcaf/README.md

 This `linkLabel` property tells `hafcaf` to add a new entry to the page's menu with the label we specified, "Page 3".
 This extra property is optional if you want to define your menu a different way, or if you don't have a menu.
 See the full API section below for all of the configuration options, including how to control how menu items are rendered.

 Now that we have reserved a place for the new page, the next step is to go and fetch it from the server.
-You can use any method you like to do this, but here's how I did on my website.
+You can use any method you like to do this, but here's how I did it on my website.
 For [andrewthecreator.com](https://andrewthecreator.com), I chose to make all of the pages load dynamically (mostly for the fanciness of it).
-So I created an array of page objects, then looped over them adding each one in turn to the site.
+So I created an array of page objects, then looped over them; adding each one, in turn, to the site.

 ```javascript
 // Array of page objects to be fetched and processed by hafcaf